Passive egocentric data for robot learning

-Robot learning is bottlenecked by expensive teleoperation.
-Markov Intelligence turns ordinary first-person video into the tasks, objects, hands, and context robots need to learn from the real world.
+Robot learning is bottlenecked by expensive teleoperation and scripted data collection.
+Markov Intelligence turns passively captured first-person human activity into structured signals like tasks, objects, hands, motion, and context that help robots learn from real workflows.

 01